Quantum limits of sub-Laplacians via joint spectral calculus: Introduction and main results

-\begin{remark} The point of view taken in this paper is definitely Euclidean, meaning that we do not use pseudodifferential calculus adapted to the stratified Lie algebra which possibly shows up while studying sub-Laplacians.
-However, our results share connexions with important problems in non-commutative Fourier analysis, which are explained in Section \ref{s:bibliocomments}. \end{remark}
+\begin{remark} In this paper, we take the Euclidean point of view, in that we do not use pseudodifferential calculus adapted to the stratified Lie algebra, a calculus that is frequently involved with sub-Laplacians.
+Nevertheless, our results share connexions with important problems in non-commutative Fourier analysis, as explained in Section \ref{s:bibliocomments}. \end{remark}